 Children and Youth

-In addition to other activities, UUCSC currently offers RE programs and childcare every Sunday morning for Toddlers (1 – 2 years), Chalice Children (3 – 6 years), Elementary Kids (7 – 11 years), Middle School Youth (12 – 14 years), and Teens (14-18 years).
+In addition to other activities, UUCSC currently offers RE programs every Sunday morning for Toddlers (1 – 2 years), Chalice Children (3 – 6 years), Elementary Kids (7 – 11 years), Middle School Youth (12 – 14 years), and Teens (14-18 years).

 Our various children’s and youth programs provide mentorship and community with an emphasis on the following areas of concern: